-We set water-sensitive paper along the trunk of his 12′, mature, high-density Royal Gala trees.
-The sprayer was driving at 5.0 km/h, operating at 11 bar using orange Albuz 80 degree air-induction flat fans.
-This resulted in about 350 L/ha, which was perhaps a little low-volume but not unreasonable because of the efficiency of shrouded sprayers.
+We worked in 3.7 m (12 foot), mature, high-density Royal Gala trees.
+The sprayer was driving at 5.0 km/h (3.1 mph), operating at 11 bar (160 psi) using orange Albuz 80 degree air-induction flat fans.
+This resulted in about 350 L/ha (~37 gpa).

 …we managed to.

 Water sensitive papers were placed back-to-back facing each alley (in other words, facing the spray booms).
 Despite our best efforts, each pass resulted in inconsistent coverage.
 Papers were replaced in the same location and orientation for each pass and no settings were changed.
 Nevertheless, sometimes a paper got spray and sometimes it didn’t.
 What was going on?
 It was as if the two air streams were interfering with one another – almost cancelling each other out.